mist64/cbmbus_doc/6 JiffyDOS.md

 When the device sends data to the controller, it transmits two bits at a time roughly every 11 µs using the CLK and DATA lines, with no handshake.
 For each byte, the device signals that it is ready to send, followed by the controller signaling the device to start the transmission, thus starting the timing critical window of about 55 µs.

-Compared to the byte send case, the ownership of the CLK and DATA lines outside the core data transmission is swapped, but it is the controller that sends the "Go!" signal in both the send and the receive case.
+Compared to the byte send case, the ownership of the CLK and DATA lines outside the core data transmission is swapped, but it is the controller that sends the "Go" signal in both the send and the receive case.

 The following animation shows a byte being received by the controller from the device.